roadster-rs/roadster/README.md

 # Background/async job queue

-There are a few different ways we can implement background/async jobs.
+There are a few different ways we can implement background/async jobs (currently on Sidekiq.rs is supported).

 ## [Sidekiq.rs](https://crates.io/crates/rusty-sidekiq)